hoangduytranuk/blender_manual/blender_docs/manual/modeling/empties.rst

 Apply Scale :kbd:`Ctrl-A`
-   While Empties don't exactly have any object data attached to them which can be used for supporting "true" apply scale (i.e. with non-uniform scaling), they do have a draw size value which controls how large the empties are drawn (before scaling).
-This works by taking the scale factor on the most-scaled axis, and combines this with the existing empty draw size to maintain the correct dimensions on that axis.
+   While Empties don't exactly have any object data attached to them which can be used for supporting "true" apply scale (i.e. with non-uniform scaling), they do have *Display Size* which controls how large the empties are displayed (before scaling).
+This works by taking the scale factor on the most-scaled axis, and combines this with the existing empty *Display Size* to maintain the correct dimensions on that axis.

 Properties